How the Connection Between the Gut and Brain Affect Your Health and Well-Being in Schaumburg IL

-How the Connection Between the Gut and Brain Affect Your Health and Well-Being In Lombard IL
+How the Connection Between the Gut and Brain Affect Your Health and Well-Being In Schaumburg IL

 Medical researchers now know beyond doubt that there's an intimate link between the gastrointestinal (GI) tract and the brain.
 That's why many digestive disorders can also be linked to your emotional states, such as when you experience anxiety, stress, or depression.
 While there are many other factors that cause GI tract problems, stress has definitely been found to cause stomach upset, even when there isn't another physical cause.
 How does this work?

-How stress affects the functioning of the GI tract in Lombard IL
+How stress affects the functioning of the GI tract in Schaumburg IL

 When you consider the close relationship between the brain and the gut, you'll start to understand how you can feel 'sick to your stomach' when you're experiencing extreme stress.
 Some people loathe public speaking and become so nervous beforehand that they will feel completely nauseated.
 Many physicians will disregard these symptoms as psychological, but psychology can combine with physical factors to cause genuine pain, as well as other symptoms.